This page is designed to give you insight into the process and goals of the US Youth Soccer New Mexico Olympic Development Program!

-This is the start and opportunity for players who are interested in wanting to be selected for Phase 2 to be identified.
-There is no tryout and players will train and play small- and/or full-sided games.
-During this process, the ODP coaching staff will evaluate the players and select those they feel should be invited to advance to Phase 2 to represent respective state team.
+This is the start and opportunity for players who are interested in wanting to be selected for Phase 2 to be identified while participating in 5 Training Center dates.
+There is no specific tryout date and players will train and play small- and/or full-sided games.
+During this process, the ODP coaching staff will evaluate the players and select those they feel should be invited to advance to Phase 2 “invite only” to have opportunity to represent respective age group state team.

 Do we need to attend Phase 1 if we went to Region Camp Last year or made the team last year?

-This is a new year and all players who would like to be considered for State Team in 2020-21 as well as be considered for Regional Camp are required to participate in Phase 1.
-Returning players will need to earn their spots back on the team as the coaching staff has changed.
+Yes, it is mandatory.
+This is a new year and all players who would like to be considered for State Team in 2023-24 as well as be considered for Regional Camp are required to participate in Phase 1.
+Returning players will need to earn their spots back on the team as the coaching staff will change.

 Do we need to attend all 6 sessions?

 Players can attend some or all of the sessions that fits their schedule.
-Keep in mind that there will be new coaches in all age groups and will be going to both locations.
+Keep in mind that there will be different coaches in all age groups from previous year.

-What are Phase 2 and ODP pool training sessions?
+What are Phase 2 “Invite Only” and ODP pool training sessions?

-Selected players to Phase 2 are placed in age group pools and participate in ODP pool training sessions.
+Selected players to Phase 2 “Invite Only” are placed in age group pools and participate in respective age group ODP training sessions.
 These training sessions are competitive environments where players will be challenged beyond their comfort zones.
-The teams travel to various events, including the ODP Regional Championships where they can be identified and invited to join a Region IV team or pool.
+The teams travel to various events, including the ODP Regional Championships where they can be identified and invited to join a Region IV camp, team or pool.

 What is Regional Championships?

-The Regional Championships for US Youth Soccer’s Olympic Development Program spotlights the future stars of United States soccer.
-State teams compete against one another at a location within Region IV to determine which teams are the best in the region.
-The winners, in some age groups, will compete for the right to be crowned US Youth Soccer ODP National Champion.
+The Regional Championships for US Youth Soccer Olympic Development Program spotlights the future stars of United States soccer.
+State teams compete against one another in Phoenix within Region IV to determine which teams are the best in the region.
+During this event players will be scouted as well as recommended by State Coaches and Technical Director for Regional Camp.

 What is Regional Camp?